Ola disagrees with Hyundai, Tesla seeking low import duties on EVs. Here is why

 From Tesla to Hyundai, carmakers are seeking lower import duties on electric vehicles in an effort to make the EV business in India more viable.
 Both carmakers have come out seeking support from the Centre to lower import duties.
 However, some of the other EV makers in India seem to be divided on this matter.

-After Tata Motors sought 'equal treatment' from the Centre regarding its EV policy, Ola Electric is also against the opinion that lower import duties will make the EV market grow in India.
+After Tata Motors sought 'equal treatment' from the Centre regarding its EV policy, Ola Electric is putting its weight behind indigenous manufacture of battery-powered mobility options.

 1497 cc|Petrol|Manual